jhipster/generator-jhipster-blueprint/generators/app/templates/_README.md

 # generator-jhipster-<%= moduleName %>
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> JHipster module, <%= moduleDescription %>
+> JHipster blueprint, <%= moduleDescription %>

 # Introduction

-This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+This is a [JHipster](http://jhipster.github.io/) blueprint, that is meant to be used in a JHipster application.

 # Prerequisites

-As this is a [JHipster](http://jhipster.github.io/) module, we expect you have JHipster and its related tools already installed:
+As this is a [JHipster](http://jhipster.github.io/) blueprint, we expect you have JHipster and its related tools already installed:

 - [Installing JHipster](https://jhipster.github.io/installation.html)